RentFreeMedia/rentfreemedia/README.md

 ## Rent Free Media

-RentFree Media is a media distribution frameowrk built on Django and Wagtail.
-With it you can publish either public or premium / subscription-based content, as services like Patreon, Apple Podcasts, and Substack do, for example.
+RentFree Media is a media distribution framework built on Django and Wagtail.
+With it you can publish either public or premium / subscription-based content similar to the features provided in services such as Patreon, Apple Podcasts, and Substack.

 ### Summary of Features

 * Your media distribution tools also become your brand's website.
-Media objects can also be embedded on your website's pages if you like
+Media objects can also be embedded on your website's pages if you like.
-* Click-able block-level CSS styling: add CSS classes to individual template blocks without getting into the code for minor style adjustments
+* Click-able block-level CSS styling: add CSS classes to individual template blocks without getting into the code for minor style adjustments.
 * The base templates are plain ole HTML and CSS.
-No javascript required to customize your site design, unless you want there to be.
+No JavaScript is required to customize your site's design, unless you want there to be.
-* Base templates are based on Bootstrap 5.
-You can customize your whole site design with a custom header, custom footer, and bootstrap.css modifications.
+* Base templates use [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
+You can customize your whole site design with a custom header, custom footer, and `bootstrap.css` modifications.
 * Dismissable content walls / "paywalls" if you choose to employ them, defined at the individual page level.
-* Full text site-wide search, enabled by default
+* Full text site-wide search, enabled by default.
 * Customize ***anything*** by user tier.
 Subscription tier filters are included out of the box, and custom tier filters can be defined in python code and mixed, matched, or combined in any way you see fit.
 * Premium authenticated RSS feeds if you are publishing articles as one would do on Substack, or podcasts / video casts as one would do on Patreon, with secure links to paid subscription content.
 * RSS feeds for podcasts and video casts are configurable for most use cases.
 Define serial or episode-type feeds.
 Selectively include your promos of paid episodes... or not.
 Host your public episodes remotely... or not.
 Include your public feed combined with your paid feed for paying users... or not.
 * Write your notes and / or articles in WYSIWYG rich text or Markdown, your choice.
-Our customized Markdown library produces Chicago-style footnotes which work in iTunes.
+Our customized Markdown library produces [Chicago-style footnotes](https://www.chicagomanualofstyle.org/tools_citationguide.html) which work in iTunes.
 * Premium downloads are audit-able and those audits action-able.
 Revoke a publicly posted premium link based on download stats with a single click in the admin panel.
 * Rule-based email marketing tools, send templated email to your users by any user data you can define, without writing any code.
-'Unsubscribe' links are handled automatically
+'Unsubscribe' links are handled automatically.
-* Stripe integration for subscription payments tied to premium content, including Stripe features like promo / coupon codes
+* Stripe integration for subscription payments tied to premium content, including Stripe features like promo / coupon codes.
 * AJAX user comments, along with moderation tools, by whatever rules you choose.
 Host comments in your own database for only paying users, or only signed-up users, or everyone in the world.
 * Professional content collaboration tools.
 You can have writers who need an editor's permission to publish, and editors who need an admin's permission to publish... or none of the above... or some of the above... configure your permissions how you like them.
-* 2 factor authentication, available to all users and enforceable on anyone with admin access if you choose.
+* Two factor authentication, available to all users and enforceable on anyone with admin access if you choose.
 * Google analytics integration, down to the link-level.
 Define tracked links and buttons right in the page editor, no need to write code.
-* JSON+LD SEO schema integration done right, out of the box, automatically.
+* [JSON+LD](https://json-ld.org/) SEO schema integration done right, out of the box, automatically.
 Enable and define the settings and they "just work."
 * A cache based on [wagtail-cache](https://docs.coderedcorp.com/wagtail-cache/) with support for all Django cache backends.
 Use the local disk, or Redis, or Postgres, or Memcached if you prefer.
 All unauthenticated requests are cached out of the box, so Google, Apple, and anonymous users won't beat up your database.

+### Thanks

-Particular thanks not only to the Wagtail core developers and the developers of all of the third party libraries we use, but also specifically to [CodeRedCorp](https://www.coderedcorp.com) for open-sourcing their Wagtail projects, it is from their examples that most of the base-level page design of this project is derived.
+Particular thanks not only to the Wagtail core developers and the developers of all of the third party libraries we use, but also specifically to [CodeRedCorp](https://www.coderedcorp.com) for open-sourcing their Wagtail projects.
+It is from their examples that most of the base-level page design of this project is derived.
 And also particularly to [Kalob Taulien](https://github.com/KalobTaulien) for his wonderful Wagtail development tutorials.

 ### Things you will need